ferrandi/PandA-bambu/documentation/bambu101/new_device_support/README.md

 `bash characterize_device.sh --devices xcku060-3ffva1156-VVD`

-Note: this is a long process, since it has to launch multiple logic synthesis and implementation runs.
+Note: this can take more than a day, since the script has to launch multiple logic synthesis and implementation runs.
 You can add the -j option to use multiple cores in parallel.